Nazeeefa/Dinoflagellates/data.md

-## Table with experimental salinity level for each strain
+## Experimental salinity level for each strain

 | Salinity  	|  0 	|   3	|   30	| Done |
 |---	|---	|---	|---	| ---